 South African National Museum of Military History

-The military history of South Africa is long and vast, encompassing years of civil wars, battles of aggression and self-defence, territorial disputes, world wars and modern international conflicts.
-The South African Museum of Military History aims to explore these conflicts, giving a detailed insight into the country's military past through a number of areas and exhibits, including a German aircraft hall, Anglo Boer War exhibits and a gun park exhibiting various firearms from all over the world.
+The military history of South Africa is long and vast, encompassing years of: civil wars, battles of aggression and self-defense, territorial disputes, world wars, and modern international conflicts.
+The South African Museum of Military History aims to explore the country’s military history by providing a detailed history of the country's military past through a number of areas and exhibits.
+The museum features a German aircraft hall, several exhibits around the Anglo Boer War and a gun park exhibiting various firearms from all over the world.

 The grounds of the museum also include a large memorial designed by Sir Edwin Lutyens, the British architect who is best known or known for his role in designing and building a section of New Delhi, India.

 The museum, which is close to the craft market at Rosebank Mall, the Kim Sacks gallery

 , is located only a few minutes away from the Park Inn Sandton Hotel.